xkisxk/tp/docs/UserGuide.md

 ![](assets/ug/adddeck.png)

 ### Editing a deck: `edit`

-Edits the name of the deck indicated by the index.
+If you ever found a better name for your deck, `edit` allows you to modify the name of your deck.
-`/d` denotes the index of the deck to be edited and `/n` denotes the new name of the deck.
+A deck can be chosen through its index.

-This command is for those who want to change the name of the deck to a more suitable name.
+In the command, `/d` denotes the index of the deck to be edited and `/n` denotes the new name of the deck.

 Format: `edit /d <index of deck> /n <name>`